 This classic book by Shel Silverstein is full of a beautifully written story that talks a lot about the gift of giving and acceptance.
 It’s also another book that can be given as a meaningful gift as it strikes a chord with so many ages/audiences.

-If you love bright illustrations, hilarious text, and just an amazing story – this book is for you!
+This book is for you if you love bright illustrations, hilarious text, and just an amazing story!
 In a 5-year-old’s life, coloring is an everyday task for most.
 So this story about missing crayons is so relatable!
 The Crayons written about get sick of coloring the same things – so they quit!
 Follow along as the main character does everything he can to get those crayons back in their case.

-I’m sure most 5-year-old’s can agree – it’s hard to be their age!
+Most 5-year-olds can agree – it’s hard to be their age!
 Follow along while Jamie Lee Curtis talks about the struggles of being a 5 year old and how to make it much easier and a lot more fun.
-Your kids will laugh along the whole time, especially when they hear how many things they relate to.
+Your kids will laugh the whole time, especially when they hear how many things they relate to.

 Once known as a children’s TV show, the Rainbow Fish is a tale about a beautiful fish who learns to make friends in different ways.
 Not only is the read excellent, but the glitter and foil stamping on every page is eye-catching as well!